RocketChat/RC4Conferences/README.md

 <h2 align='center'>🚀 Developer quick start 🚀</h2>
 <p align='center'> Development - Build - Production </p>

-## 💻 Design and Development Time
+## 💻 Developers Quick Start

+First, visit the `open-event-server` directory and follow the instructions there.

-The only required `.env` variables for development purpose is the link to the Open Event Server backend.
+Then set the `.env` variables for development purpose and link to the embedded backend.
 ```
-NEXT_PUBLIC_EVENT_BACKEND_URL = "https://api.eventyay.com"
+NEXT_PUBLIC_EVENT_BACKEND_URL = "http://localhost:8080"
 ```

 The application is written on nextjs and deployable on all nextjs compatible CDN + microservices and scaled deployment platforms.
 For build and design, start it in a shell: